After a heart attack, treatment focuses on preventing a future heart attack or any related complications, like a stroke.

 Quitting smoking is important for your health whether you have a heart condition or not.
 If you smoke, talk to your doctor about tips on how to start on your journey to quitting.

 They can recommend online resources, mobile apps, and support groups for you to

 Abstain from alcohol

-Eating a healthy diet is one of the best things you can do to prevent another heart attack and prolong your lifespan.
-Talk to your doctor about ways you can eat better.
-You’ll also want to check with them if you have any special dietary considerations such as food allergies or sensitivities.
+Eating a healthy diet is one of the best things you can do to help prevent another heart attack and prolong your lifespan.
+Talk to your doctor or a nutritionist about ways you can make helpful changes to your eating habits.